Efficient Computation of Whole-Body Control Utilizing Simplified Whole-Body Dynamics via Centroidal Dynamics: Evaluation

 \subsection{System Setup}

-To validate the efficiency and performance of the method proposed in this paper, we employed the two-level computation framework to configure an HQP controller and compared its performance with that of a conventional HQP controller.
-The proposed framework was validated through the simulation.
+The proposed method was validated through the simulation.
 The robot used in the simulation, TOCABI, is human-sized (1.8m in height, 100kg in weight), 33-DOF torque-controlled humanoid robot.
 It is equipped with eight DOFs in each arm, six in each leg, three in the waist, and two in the head.
 The experiment was conducted on i7-10700 CPU, with the simulator MuJoco.
 For the QP solver, one of the off-the-shelf solvers, OSQP, was used.
 The robot's operating system is Ubuntu 20.04, with a real-time patch applied using Xenomai 3.2.1.
 Further detailed information about the robot and system configuration can be found in \cite{10113634}.